Call for the Best Deals : 0800 098 8877

 Problem Symptom Cause Solution

-Powdery Mildew White, dusty coating on leaves Poor airflow / Dry roots Remove affected leaves, increase ventilation, keep roots moist.
+Powdery Mildew White, dusty coating on leaves Poor airflow or dry roots Remove affected leaves, increase ventilation, keep roots moist.

 Red Spider Mite Yellow mottling on leaves, fine webbing Hot, dry air Increase humidity by misting daily.
 Introduce biological controls.

-Bitter Fruit Unpleasant taste Water stress / Pollination Water more consistently.
+Bitter Fruit Unpleasant taste Water stress or pollination Water more consistently.
 Remove male flowers immediately.

-Yellowing Leaves Lower leaves turning yellow Magnesium deficiency / Age Feed with Epsom salts (foliar spray) or simply remove old leaves.
+Yellowing Leaves Lower leaves turning yellow Magnesium deficiency or age Feed with Epsom salts (foliar spray) or simply remove old leaves.

 Harvesting: The Size Guide

-Harvesting is the best part!
-But timing is key.
-Letting cucumbers grow huge is a rookie mistake; they become bitter and the plant thinks its job is done, stopping production of new fruit.
+Harvesting is the best part.
+Timing is key.
+Letting cucumbers grow too large is a common mistake.
+They become bitter and the plant thinks its job is done, stopping production of new fruit.

 Harvest at these specific lengths: